Legl’s Sub-Processor Policy

 Legl’s Partners

-Our payment administration system is powered by Stripe Payments Europe, Ltd., which maintains best in class PCI Level 1 certification and is regulated by the Financial Conduct Authority (the “FCA”).
+Legl works with best in class payment service providers to power our payment administration system.
+Adyen N.V. and Stripe Payments Europe, Ltd. maintain PCI Level 1 certification, SOC 2 certification and are regulated by the Financial Conduct Authority (the “FCA”).
 Banked Ltd. provides open banking payment initiation services, and is also regulated by the FCA.
+Depending on the context of the processing, each of Adyen, Stripe and Banked act as either a controller or processor of Personal Data.

-Updates to Our Sub-Processors
+Updates to Our Sub-Processors and Partners

 We don’t require you to take any action relative to this update – Legl will commence offering the additional services from the effective date provided above.
 In accordance with this Policy and the Privacy Laws, you have the right to object to the use of sub-processors.
 However, you must do so within ten days of this notice.
+If you choose to object or have any other questions, please reach out to us at [email protected] and we will be glad to assist you with your request.